geany/geany-plugins/geanygendoc/docs/manual.rst

   be merged with the `file type`_-specific ones, possibly overriding some parts.
   It can be used to define some values for all the file types, such as whether to write the common `Since` tag, define the `Doxygen`_ prefix an so on.
-  Its most use case is not to need to change a file type's environment to change the value of one of its elements.
+  Its most practical use case is not to need to change a file type's environment to change the value of one of its elements.

 Design